LEP – Local Environment Plan. This document includes listing of heritage places.

 Any movements could interfere with graves because despite his claims the developer does not yet know where all the graves are, and ground penetration radar surveys have been partial.
 The hall is probably the oldest building in Huskisson, and its specific heritage values had yet to be determined.

-2020: 20th January: SCC Dev & Environment votes to progress Planning Proposal, Rezoning to Gateway stage.
+20th January: Shoalhaven City Council Dev & Environment votes to progress Planning Proposal, Rezoning to Gateway stage.
 This proposes heights up to 16 meters.
-SCC ignores advice of own planning staff to undertake consultation, get independent reports etc. before progressing.
+Council ignores advice of own planning staff to undertake consultation, get independent reports etc. before progressing.

-30th April: State Planning asks for new studies and surveys, but this does not include heritage studies.
+30th April: State Planning asks for new studies and surveys, including a full ground penetrating radar survey of the site.

-Currently the property remains zoned SP2 for religious uses, but still has no heritage protection.
+Currently: This is where things stand.
+The property remains zoned SP2 for religious uses, but still has no heritage protection

 Alex Arnold, South Coast Register, 11th July 2007